OnArrow/recite_word/Reader/Peppa Pig/Season 01/1 Muddy Puddles..md

 13. I love muddy puddles.

-14. Peppa. lf you jump in muddy puddles, you must wear your boots.
+14. Peppa.
+If you jump in muddy puddles, you must wear your boots.

 15. Sorry, Mummy.